HAnthony007/computer_monitoring/README.md

-<h1 aligh="center"> Computer Monitoring </h1>
+<h1 align="center"> Computer Monitoring </h1>

-  <p align="center">A real-time computer monitoring application using **Spring Boot** for the backend and **Next.js** for the frontend</p>
+    A real-time computer monitoring application using **Spring Boot** for the backend and **Next.js** for the frontend.

 ## 📌 **1.
 Introduction**

     This application monitors computer performance (CPU, RAM, storage, etc.) in real-time.
 It is designed for system administrators and companies looking to track their machines efficiently.

 ## 🏗 **2.
 Technologies Used**